fluentribbon/Fluent.Ribbon/README.md

 We highly recommend to license your Fluent UI based application and learn full guidelines, see [Fluent UI licensing page](http://msdn2.microsoft.com/en-us/office/aa973809.aspx).

 ## History &amp; Roadmap
+todo: take from codeplex

+## Feature List
+todo: take from codeplex

+If you feel lack of some important features feel free to use [discussions](https://github.com/fluentribbon/Fluent.Ribbon/issues) page.

+## Localizations

+*   English
+*   Russian
+*   Persian
+*   German
+*   Hungarian
+*   Czech
+*   French
+*   Polish
+*   Japanese
+*   Dutch
+*   Portuguese
+*   Spanish
+*   Chinese
+*   Swedish
+*   Slovak
+*   Ukrainian
+*   Romanian
+*   Italian
+*   Arabic
+*   Danish
+*   Azerbaijani

+_* Fluent is a trademark of Microsoft Corporation and the Fluent user interface is licensed from Microsoft Corporation_